 Every autumn, as the leaves turn crimson and the days get shorter, I too shift my rhythms: I turn into Monica Geller, go on a massive housecleaning binge, and make loads of jam.
 And though there are infinite jam varieties in the world, this is the one I turn to year after year.
-It’s too good not to share with you again.

 I actually can’t make too much of it at once because it will be my breakfast and dinner every day until the jar is empty.
 Today is day two of the latest batch.
 If I don’t run out of edible delivery vehicles on which to smear the indigo elixir, it could be gone before Thanksgiving.